How to grow cherries

 Cut bunches of cherries from the tree, with stalks intact, taking care not to bruise the fruits.

 Sweet cherries are best eaten fresh, but will store in the fridge for about a week after picking.
 The acid varieties can be used in preserves, cakes and tarts.
-See some of the recipes using cherries, from our friends at Olive Magazine.

 Growing cherries: problem solving